-"The Hallmark Gift Shop" - over 4,500 sq. ft. of collectibles for the '50s enthusiasts.
-Shop for items such as Betty Boob, Marilyn Monroe, James Dean & Elvis.
-Specialty cars, caps and road signs.
-T-Shirts!
-Motorcycle and Harley corner.
-Coca-Cola.
-Salt & Pepper shakers, cookie jars, napkin holders piggy banks and more.
-Browse our shop and take a piece of history home with you.
-There is something for everyone!
+"The Hallmark Gift Shop" - over 4,500 sq.ft. of collectibles!
+Shop for items such as specialty cars, caps, road signs and T-Shirts!
+Browse our shop and take a piece of history home with

-"GTO Cafe" at "The Diner" - Dudley, the waiter, waits patiently for guest to arrive at the GTO Cafe.
 Built in 1994, it is a welcome addition to the Pioneer Auto Show and meets the needs of hungry visitors.
-The decor of The Diner gives you the feeling of being back in the days of Poodle Skirts and James Dean.
-The Diner features a full menu, daily specials, soups, sub sandwiches and fresh bakery items.
 Ice cream and malts are always a favorite treat.
 Casual family dining in a nostalgic atmosphere.